backdrop-contrib/slick/README.txt

 Skins allow swappable layouts like next/prev links, split image or caption, etc. with just CSS.
 However a combination of skins and options may lead to unpredictable layouts, get yourself dirty.
+Use the provided samples to see the working skins.

 Some default complex layout skins applied to desktop only, adjust for the mobile accordingly.
 The provided skins are very basic to support the necessary layouts.